Garciat/garciat.github.io/_posts/2017-07-06-integer-partition.md

 ---
 layout:       post
-title:      Binary search on the integer number line
+title:        "Binary search on the integer number line"
-date:       2017-07-06 22:06
+date:         2017-07-06
+description:  "Exploring the usefulness of C++'s std::partition_point"
 ---

 Consider a predicate `p(x)` such that: